Board of Directors

 Kate has served in higher education administration for more than 30 years.
 Her experience includes strategic planning, budgeting, leadership and compliance.
 Kate has held leadership positions at private, public and for profit institutions at the university and community college level.
 Her positions have enabled her to develop expertise in bringing together different points of view and expectations in a collegial and successful way.
 Kate has provided training for staff development and leadership to related organizations and committees.
 As a volunteer, Kate has served on the Board of Directors of the Arizona Cactus/Pine Girl Scout Council.

-I have started and served for organizations in the profit and not for profit sector over the past 40 years.
-I am a Serial Entrepreneur.
+Richard has started and served for organizations in the profit and not for profit sector over the past 40 years.
+He refers to himself as a Serial Entrepreneur.

 For profit businesses: